deepankarm/org-jina-examples/face-db-search/README.md

 ```

-Once built , we can pass this image tag to the Flow API.
+Once built, we can pass this image tag to the Flow API.

 ## Run the Flows
 ### Index
-Now we start indexing with the following command.
+Now we start indexing with the following command:

 ```bash
 python app.py index